frances-ho/ShelterSource/README.md

 # Hello!
-This is ShelterSource ( Community Connect)
+This is Community Connect (Shelter Source)

 Description on compiling and running code: